Our commitments

 Phase 3

-A range of local and University-wide embedding initiatives to ensure ongoing education and commitment for sustained cultural change will follow.
+This phase sees a range of local and University-wide embedding initiatives to ensure ongoing education and commitment for sustained cultural change.
+The initiatives include:

 Get help, always